Episodes

 Genesis 3

-Thursday Apr 10, 2025
+Apr 10, 2025

-Thursday Apr 10, 2025
+Apr 10, 2025

-The serpent, described as "more subtil than any beast of the field," approached Eve in the Garden of Eden and questioned God's command not to eat from the tree of the knowledge of good and evil.
+The serpent, described as "more subtil than any beast of the field," approached Eve in the garden of Eden and questioned God's command not to eat from the tree of the knowledge of good and evil.

 The serpent told Eve that eating the fruit wouldn't cause death but would make them like God, knowing good and evil.